BushrootPDX/app/README.md

 Finally you’ll be ready to start the app portion with another npm start in the app’s command line

 ## Running the tests
-Starting any of the existing tests is as easy as writeing npm test in the apps comand process
+Starting any of the existing tests is as easy as writing npm test in the apps command process

 ## Built With
 [React](https://reactjs.org/)- the frot-end web framwork from Facebook